theCodingPhoenix/VanillaSlider-AB/README.md

 Live Server - extension
 ```

-Project has been built in Visual Studio Code.
-Please install a SASS compiler to compile scss files into css.
-(Project uses Live Sass compiler).

 ## HTML
 The idea here is that although all slides by default are on the page, opacity defines which slide is currently active/visible to the user.
 I built the HTML just adding the slides: